Androstenedione: Biosynthesis

 Androstenedione is the common precursor of the androgen and estrogen sex hormones.

 Androstenedione can be biosynthesized in one of two ways.
 The primary pathway involves conversion of 17α-hydroxypregnenolone to DHEA by way of 17,20-lyase, with subsequent conversion of DHEA to androstenedione via the enzyme 3β-hydroxysteroid dehydrogenase.
 The secondary pathway involves conversion of 17α-hydroxyprogesterone, most often a precursor to cortisol, to androstenedione directly by way of 17,20-lyase.
 Thus, 17,20-lyase is required for the synthesis of androstenedione, whether immediately or one step removed.

 Androstenedione is produced in the adrenal glands and the gonads.
 The production of adrenal androstenedione is governed by adrenocorticotrophic hormone (ACTH), whereas production of gonadal androstenedione is under control by the gonadotropins.
 In premenopausal women, the adrenal glands and ovaries each produce about half of the total androstenedione (about 3 mg/day).
 After menopause, androstenedione production is about halved, due primarily to the reduction of the steroid secreted by the ovary.
 Nevertheless, androstenedione is the principal steroid produced by the postmenopausal ovary.

 Some androstenedione is also secreted into the plasma, and may be converted in peripheral tissues to testosterone and estrogens.

 Metabolism

 Androstenedione is converted to either testosterone or estrone.
 Conversion of androstenedione to testosterone requires the enzyme 17β-hydroxysteroid dehydrogenase.
 Androstenedione is released into the blood by theca cells.
 Conversion of androstenedione to estrone requires the enzyme aromatase.
 Androstenedione is a substrate for estrogen production in granulosa cells which produce aromatase.
 Thus, theca cells and granulosa cells work together to form estrogens.

 Androstanedione is a 5α-reduced metabolite of 4-androstenedione which serves as an intermediate in the biosynthesis of the androgen and neurosteroid androsterone.

+Androstenedione also has a variety of metabolites in different species.
+In cattle, androstenedione is converted into oestradiol-17 and epitestosterone.
+In sheep, the molecule is transformed into the 17-epimer.
+Androstenedione is converted into different metabolites in invertebrates.
+As is the case for Marisa cornuarietis, freshwater ramshorn snail, where androstenedione is converted into 5α-dihydrotestosterone (DHT) and testosterone (T) in male and into 5α-dihydroandrostenedione (DHA) in females.